 Shock and crisis reactions can arise hours and days after an event.
 Compassion and crisis relief are described in separate instructions on mental health first aid, which can be found online at www.sdu.dk/sikkerhed.
-Please also see Appendix 4 on page 18.

 Medical help

 If there is a need for medical help, contact the person's own doctor if possible (see the information on his/her medical card) or contact the Region of Southern Denmark's Emergency Medical Service on tel.: 70 11 07 07.
 If there is a need for treatment at a casualty ward, a colleague should, if possible, accompany the injured person.